-^{5.} Recall also Footnote 2 (page 22).
+5. Recall also Footnote 2 (page 22).

 Stochastic games include repeated normal-form games as a special case in which there is only a single state in S and there are no terminal states (i.e., $\overline{S} = \emptyset$).
-More generally, if we define reward functions as $\mathcal{R}i(s,a)$, then each state $s \in S$ in the stochastic game can be viewed as a non-repeated normal-form game with rewards given by $\mathcal{R}i(s,\cdot)$, as shown in Figure 3.3.
-(For a comment on the equivalence of $\mathcal{R}i(s,a,s')$ and $\mathcal{R}i(s,a)$, see Section 2.8.)
+More generally, if we define reward functions as $\mathcal{R}i(s, a)$, then each state $s \in S$ in the stochastic game can be viewed as a non-repeated normal-form game with rewards given by $\mathcal{R}i(s, \cdot)$, as shown in Figure 3.3.
+(For a comment on the equivalence of $\mathcal{R}i(s, a, s')$ and $\mathcal{R}i(s, a)$, see Section 2.8.)
 It is in this sense that normal-form games form the basic building block of stochastic games.
 Stochastic games also include MDPs as the special case in which there is only a single agent in I. And, like MDPs, while the state and action sets in our definition of stochastic games are finite (as per the original definition of Shapley (1953)), a stochastic game can be analogously defined for continuous states and actions.
-Finally, the classification of normal-form games into zero-sum games, common-reward games, and general-sum games also carry over to stochastic games (Section 3.1).
-That is, stochastic games may specify zero-sum rewards, common rewards, or general-sum rewards.
+Finally, the classification of normal-form games also carry over to stochastic games, common-reward games, and general-sum games may specify zero-sum rewards, common rewards, or general-sum rewards.